 The next weekend, Mike takes Rev. Paul and Kyle ice fishing at his little shed on the lake.
 While Mike is out at the car, Kyle asks Paul if he’s really going to retire.
 Paul says yes, adding that he feels he’s grown “stale” and thinks “the ministry needs a young person’s energy when I was watching your Sunday School message.”
 “Not so sure everyone got my message,” Kyle says.
 “What?”
 Paul asks.
 “You were excellent.
 Who in that room didn’t get your message.”
 “You,” Kyle replies.
 “The message was how we can all start over.
 Be renewed.
 And, you’re saying you can’t do that, so obviously you didn’t get it.”
 The men agree that Pastor Paul should find a place to renew himself and remember why he became a minister in the first place.
 Finally, Paul tells Kyle he should think about entering the ministry.
 “I’ll pray on it,” Kyle says.
 “God will let me know.”

 The other plot in the episode involves Mike’s three daughters.
-Eve thinks her two older sisters are taking advantage of Jen, the high school exchange student from Japan who’s living with Mike and his wife, Vanessa.
+Eve thinks her two older sisters are taking advantage of Jen, the high school exchange student from Hong Kong who’s living with Mike and his wife, Vanessa.
 Eve takes Jen aside and advances her to stand up to them, and she does.